mohaimenhasan/Frosh-Week-Website-1T8/README.md

 1. 2 spaces for indentation in JS and Ruby.
 2. 4 spaces for indentation in HTML, CSS.
 3. Be consistent with what's already there.
+4. Use single quotes for strings everywhere except when:
+    1. Single quotes are embedded in the string, i.e. "'Hello world', said the monster."
+    2. Variables are to be embedded in the string, i.e. "Hello #{world}"
+5. Follow the ruby style guide: https://github.com/bbatsov/ruby-style-guide
+6. Follow the rails style guide: https://github.com/bbatsov/rails-style-guide
+7. Use JSHint.